Mueller’s Russia investigation: What to know

 Manafort and Gates were indicted on Oct.
 27 that contains 12 counts: conspiracy against the U.S., conspiracy to launder money, unregistered agent of a foreign principal, false and misleading [Foreign Agents Registration Act] statements, false statements, and seven counts of failure to file reports of foreign bank and financial accounts, a spokesperson for the Special Counsel’s Office told Fox News.

-In a tweet Monday, Trump said the allegations against Manafort were prior to him joining the campaign and alleged that Clinton should be the focus of Mueller’s probe.
+In a tweet, Trump said the allegations against Manafort were prior to him joining the campaign and alleged that Clinton should be the focus of Mueller’s probe.

 “Sorry, but this is years ago, before Paul Manafort was part of the Trump campaign.
 But why aren’t Crooked Hillary & the Dems the focus?????”
 Trump tweeted.